sushiyade/tp/docs/UserGuide.md

 |  [`exit`](#exiting-the-program-exit)   | [<p style="color:black">Exits the program</p>](#exiting-the-program-exit)                  |
 | [`clear`](#clearing-all-entries-clear) | [<p style="color:black">Clears all entries</p>](#clearing-all-entries-clear)           |

 #### Viewing help → `help`

-Shows a message explaining how to access the help page.
+Shows a link to this help page.
 Each tab will show the link specifically for the tab itself.

 ![dashboard help message](images/helpMessage.png)